Skip to content

 • Down Payment of 10% or More: 1.25%

-VA funding fees table for purchases
+VA funding fees for purchases

 First-time use Down payment VA funding fee